 What’s the cost of a lesson?

 An individualized 45-minute lesson costs $75.
-Two people can share a lesson, splitting both the 75 minutes and the $110 cost between themselves.
-A package of 10 individualized lessons, paid in advance, costs $700.
-A sliding scale is available for highly committed students who meet specific income criteria and who want to take an extended course of lessons.
+Two people can share an extended lesson, splitting both the 75 minutes and the $115 cost between themselves.

 How many lessons will it take?

 There are no hard and fast rules about the number of lessons a student will need, or want, to take.
 The goal of the learning is for the student to be able to practice the Alexander Technique independently.
 Because our habits are tenacious, it can take six months of weekly lessons to approach that goal.
 That said, some people study for shorter periods and get meaningful benefit from short-term study.
 Meanwhile, other students continue taking AT lessons for many years because they place a high value on learning about themselves and on improving their functional capacity.